This information will help you prepare for radiation therapy to treat skin lymphoma (cancer of the lymph nodes).

 During TSEB therapy, you will be standing on a platform that rotates so that the entire surface of your skin can be treated from different angles.

 During spot treatment, you will be lying in the same position that you were in during your simulation.

-You must be completely undressed during your treatments.
+You will be asked to disrobe and will be given a disposable yellow gown to wear during your treatments.
 During some of your treatments, you may be given goggles to protect your eyes.
 Also, your therapists may put shields on your hands, feet, or both during some of your treatments.

 Once you are in position, your therapists will leave the room, close the door, and begin your treatment.
 You won't see or feel the radiation, although you may hear the machine as it turns on and off and moves around you.